tb-aiap/advent-of-code/2025/README.md

 Key trick: collect numbers by column first, then reduce using the operator.

 - **Part 2:** If the columns are padded properly, it is possble to `zip(*rows)` to read the lines vertically

+### Day 7 : Laboratories

+Almost went down recursion rabbit hold

+- **Part 1:** Track the beam’s position as it moves row by row.
+  - Each ^ splits any incoming beams into left and right, removing the original.
+  - Count how many times a split occurs.

+- **Part 2:** Same simulation, but instead of counting splits, return the total number of beams that pass through that row.
+That count represent the number of ways the lifetime enters this row/col after multiple split above